 We want our students to possess a high degree of visual literacy and intellectual curiosity about art and culture.

-Our teaching practice gives students the tools to understand art from the experience of making it.
+- Our teaching practices give students the tools to understand art from the experience of making it.
 These tools are informed from the study of art history and contemporary practice.

-Connecting the practice of art-making and visual communication to the greater culture beyond Middlebury is a primary goal.
+- A primary goal is connecting the practice of art making and visual communication to the greater culture beyond Middlebury.

-Our students develop skills in making drawing, painting, sculpture, photography, printmaking and new media.
+- Our students develop skills in drawing, painting, sculpture, photography, printmaking, and new media.
 Our teaching imperative is for students to understand and apply fundamental principles of these disciplines.

 In all senior work it is vital that our students develop critical-reasoning skills.
 They learn to articulate these in one-on-one and group critique sessions.
 Specifically, we require students to independently advance one or a series of intellectual ideas by creating a body of visual artwork that codifies their thesis.
 Through oral and written analysis, technical revision, and public exhibition of these results, we instruct our students so that they are able to gain greater understanding of themselves and their place in the larger world.